 The blue cod fishery is mostly inshore.
 Larger northern-based and overseas fishing vessels catch tuna, hoki, dory, squid, monkfish and hake in large numbers, particularly off the coast of Fiordland.

 The Fiordland Lobster Company Ltd (founded in 1989) specialises in the capture and export of live lobsters to Asia.
 Its principal operations are at Te Anau, with depots in Riverton/Aparima, Milford Sound and Jackson Bay.
-It processes more than 300 tonnes of live lobsters, for a return of $18 million.
+It processes more than 300 tonnes of live lobsters annually, for a return of $18 million.

 The Paua Quota Management Area for Otago and Southland accounts for 35% of the country’s pāua catch, with two-thirds coming from Stewart Island and Fiordland.
 Three companies in Riverton/Aparima export pāua-shell jewellery.
 Another shellfish, green-lipped mussel, is farmed at Stewart Island and processed in Bluff.

 When provincial government was established in New Zealand in 1853, thinly-populated Southland was part of Otago province.
 The whole area had only 2,500 Europeans, mostly in and around Dunedin.
 In July 1861, after more immigration into the area, approximately that number of southerners secured a separate province.
 After the provincial council embarked on a grand public works programme, it went bankrupt and reunited with Otago in 1870.
 But the idea of a distinct area called Southland survived.

 On 26 August 1871, Invercargill property owners elected the town’s first council.
 In 1876, the provinces were abolished, and two counties were established: